Summit Cookie Bars

-In 1983 Mars changed to individual foil wrapping and promoted the bar as having 30% more chocolate.
+In 1983, Mars changed to individual foil wrapping and promoted the bar as having 30% more chocolate.
 Consumer panelists said the modifications were more gimmicky than substantive.
 The new bar was longer, thinner, and firmer, and received mediocre reviews.
 Keeping the bar from melting was noted as a problem.
+Despite an ambitious marketing effort toward the Black population in the United States (including a partnership with Kentucky Fried Chicken as well as lobbying to make Summit bars eligible for purchase via EBT cards), sales remained flat.
 Production of the bar was halted and it is no longer available.